10clouds/django-rest-framework/docs/api-guide/authentication.md

 ## JSON Web Token Authentication

 JSON Web Token is a fairly new standard which can be used for token-based authentication.
 Unlike the built-in TokenAuthentication scheme, JWT Authentication doesn't need to use a database to validate a token.
-[Blimp][blimp] maintains the [djangorestframework-jwt][djangorestframework-jwt] package which provides a JWT Authentication class as well as a mechanism for clients to obtain a JWT given the username and password.
+[Blimp][blimp] maintains the [drf33-jwt][drf33-jwt] package which provides a JWT Authentication class as well as a mechanism for clients to obtain a JWT given the username and password.

 ## Hawk HTTP Authentication